uidaholib/sbProgram/sbMACRO/work_log.md

 One nice way is to have stack traces sent via email to an administrator's email address.

-Furstm you add the email server details to the `config.py` file:
+First you add the email server details to the `config.py` file:
 ```py
 class Config(object):
     # ...